Ready to Hike? Click HERE. Read This.

 Mile 3.0 (5.5) The Piney River Suspension Bridge provides photographic opportunities of the river.
-To construct the bridge, parts were flown in by helicopter and assembled by the Bowater Paper Company so as not to damage the environment.
-The views are impressive from the bridge in both directions.
+The bridge parts were flown in by helicopter and assembled by the Bowater Paper Company so as not to damage the environment.
+The views are lovely from the bridge in both directions.
 Deep pools afford swimming and fishing opportunities.
-Just before the bridge is a very nice flat campsite with stone fireplaces and logs and stone seats.
-Be aware of weather conditions when camping near the river, which is prone to flash flooding during heavy downpours; more than one life has been lost in flash floods along its banks.
+Just across the bridge is a very nice flat camping area with stone fireplaces and logs and stone seats.
+Be aware of weather conditions when camping near the Piney River.
+It is prone to flash flooding during heavy downpours.
+More than one life has been lost in flash floods along its banks.

 After crossing the bridge, the trail continues upstream on an old narrow gauge railbed that remains from the coal and lumbering era.

-Mile 3.1 (5.4) A huge rockslide has covered a portion of the main trail soon after the suspension bridge.
-It’s an impressive sight as you come down the trail and look ahead at a massive wall of rock 15 feet high across the abandoned railroad bed.
-The slide occurred in 2011 after heavy rains, creating the wall of rock across the trail.
+Mile 3.1 (5.4) Rock Slide.
+A huge rock slide has inundated a portion of the main trail at mile 5.4 just before the suspension bridge across the Piney River.
+It is an impressive sight as you come down the trail and look ahead at a massive wall of rock 15 feet high across the abandoned narrow gauge railroad bed.
+The slide occurred in 2011 after heavy rains and created a wall of rock 15 feet high across the trail.
 Use caution as you scale this obstruction and descend on the other side.
-This obstacle will likely have some work done in the near future; so watch for a change.

-Mile 3.4 (5.1) Cross Pine Branch Bridge.
-The trail crosses Pine Branch Bridge and a short spur leads to Pine Branch Falls, which is actually a small cascade.
+Mile 3.4 (5.1) Pine Branch Bridge.
+The trail crosses Pine Branch Bridge and a short spur leads to Pine Branch falls.

-Mile 4.1 (4.4) The trail turns upstream along Rockhouse Branch, another tributary of Piney River, and passes an impressive old stone construction on the left.
+The trail turns upstream for a short distance along Rockhouse Branch, another tributary of Piney River, and passes an impressive old stone construction on the left.
 It’s made of stacked stone and looks like a pier extending toward the creek.
 It was used by the old narrow gauge railroad as an abutment for a bridge across the creek.
 On the other side, there is evidence of an abutment and a railbed though it is hard to see beyond the trees.

 Mile 4.3 (4.2) A spur leads a short distance to a rock shelter.

-Mile 4.6 (3.9) A short spur trail leads 0.2 mile to Hemlock Falls, which is actually a small cascade.
+Mile 4.6 (3.9) Spur to Hemlock Falls.
+A short spur trail leads to to the right to Hemlock Falls, which is actually a small cascade.
 The trail leaves the old road bed and descends the ridge gradually.

-Mile 4.8 (3.7) Deep Pool Cascade and Deep Pool Cascade is just upstream.
+Mile 4.8 (3.7) Deep Pool Cascade and Deep Pool Cascade Bridge.
 This pretty little cascade falls 4 or 5 feet over several rock ledges into a deep blue-green pool of water.
 From the Deep Pool Cascades steel bridge, there is a good view.
-There is no established trail down to the cascade; so use caution if you decide to cool your feet in the water.
+There is no direct spur trail down to the cascade so use caution if you decide to cool your feet in the water.

 Mile 5.4 (3.1) Spider Den Bluff Spur Trail.
-A wooden sign with Spider Den Bluff in white letters at trail side marks this side trail left that descends 0.3 mile steeply to the banks of Duskin Creek.
-At the base of Spider Den Bluff, walk downstream to a campsite with rock table and benches.
+A wooden sign with Spider Den Bluff in white letters at trail side marks this side trail which descends steeply for .3 mile to the banks of Duskin Creek.
+At the base of Spider Den Bluff, walk downstream to a fine campsite with rock table and benches.
 The campsite is fine for either a lunch break or over night camping.
 However, if you take the spur to Spider Den Bluff, you must back track to the main trail to continue.